 Tweaknews Usenet Block Accounts

 Tweaknews is a Dutch Usenet provider that offers a Highwinds news feed.
-They are one of the faster providers in Europe, and they have one of the best completion rates in the industry.
+They are one of the faster providers in Europe and have one of the best completion rates in the industry.
 Their block accounts are quite popular.
 For example, their “100GB Block Package” costs only €13 (euros).
 However, please note that the download speeds for block accounts are capped at 100 Mpb/s.